junakowicz/typescriptCucumber/README.md

 ex.
 ```
-1) Scenario: Collect any unlicensed dog from the street - features\collect-dogs.feature:8
+1) Scenario: Collect any unlicensed dogs from the street - features\collect-dogs.feature:8
    Step: Given there are animals on the street - features\collect-dogs.feature:9
    Message:
      Undefined.
 Implement with the following snippet: